Paula Stewart: Career

 Stewart was signed as understudy to Anne Crowley in a production of Seventeen on Broadway in June 1951.
 She starred in the George White revue Nice to See You in 1953 at the Versailles Club, a dinner theatre.
 In September 1955, Stewart, a soprano, began a month-long engagement with Kismet at the Music circus in Lambertville, New Jersey.
 She co-starred with Donald O'Connor in Little Me, Gordon MacRae and Howard Keel in Carousel, and Jack Carter in Operation Mad Ball, Born Yesterday and Critics Choice from 1956 to 1957.
 She starred in the revival of The Most Happy Fella in 1959.

 In 1960, she was a featured player in the revue, From A to Z, starring Hermione Gingold.
 Later that year she appeared opposite Lucille Ball as her sister in the musical, Wildcat (1960) at the Alvin Theater.
 In 1961 she was featured in the Broadway musical Let It Ride starring George Gobel and Sam Levene at the Eugene O'Neill Theatre.
 In 1965, she appeared in What Makes Sammy Run?.

-Paula Stewart and Jack Carter performed together in theatres and nightclubs around the country and overseas for the USO in Germany.
-In New York City they performed at the prestigious Number One Fifth Avenue, The Versailles Club, The Empire Room at the Waldorf Astoria, The Starlight Room at The Americana Hotel; in Las Vegas at The El Rancho Vegas and The Flamingo; in Lake Tahoe at the Harrah’s Hotel; and The La Ronde Room at The Fountainbleu Hotel and The Deauville, both in Miami, Florida.
+Stewart and Jack Carter performed together in theatres and nightclubs around the country and overseas for the USO in Germany.
+In New York City they performed at the prestigious Number One Fifth Avenue, The Versailles Club, The Empire Room at the Waldorf Astoria, The Starlight Room at The Americana Hotel; in Las Vegas at The El Rancho Vegas and The Flamingo; in Lake Tahoe at the Harrah's Hotel; and The La Ronde Room at The Fountainbleu Hotel and The Deauville, both in Miami, Florida.